 - Increase the proportion of meat bought from better-standard farmers in the UK.
 The impact of animal farming on our environment and human health differs greatly depending on where and how animals are raised, the feed they eat, and the antibiotics used and chemicals used on farms.
 'Better' meat means demonstrably better than the UK minimum, including RSPCA Assured and LEAF Marque.
 The best choices are Organic, free range, and Pasture for Life

-- Serving more fruit and vegetables, which would be a valuable boost to the UK horticulture sector
+- Serve more fruit and vegetables, which would be a valuable boost to the UK horticulture sector

 - Less heavily processed food, sugary drinks and heavily refined sugars.
 Sugar and palm oil associated with heavily processed food are major causes of habitat loss, normally oversees.
 Spending less on these products would help tackle climate change and allow more investment in food from UK producers